Skorkmaz88/mathematicsOfMachineLearning/README.md

 # Mathematics Of Machine Learning
-My selection of best resources of popular theories behind machine learning algorithms
+My selection of best resources of popular theories behind machine learning algorithms.
+I will be updating and if you think anything needs to be added either create an issue or make a pull request.

 ## Video Series